dataduke/jekyll-wikibox/README.md

 3. **Mobile Browsing:** If your basic `theme.css` doesn't satisfy the mobile browsing experience.
 Build a separate, custom and minimal `theme-mobile.css` without any dependencies on `theme.css` or `theme-extensions.css`.

 4. Throw everything away and just use `bootstrap`!
+Just kidding.

 ## References